William Blum

-William Henry Blum (/blu:m/; March 6, 1933 – December 9, 2018) was an American author, critic of United States foreign policy and socialist.
-He lived in Washington, DC.
+William Henry Blum (/blu:m/; March 6, 1933 – December 9, 2018) was an American author and journalist and a critic of United States foreign policy.

 Early life

-Blum was born at Beth Moses Hospital (now part of Maimonides Medical Center) in Borough Park, Brooklyn, to Ruth (née Katz) and Isidore Blum, who were Polish Jewish immigrants.
+Blum was born at Beth Moses Hospital (now part of Maimonides Medical Center) in Brooklyn, to Ruth (née Katz) and Isidore Blum, who were Polish Jewish immigrants.
 His father was a machinist.
 He was a graduate of Erasmus Hall High School and gained a degree in accountancy in 1955 from the City College School of Business and Civic Administration, which later became Baruch College of the City University of New York.
 Blum worked as a computer programmer for IBM and later the U.S. State Department.
 He had the ambition of becoming a foreign service officer to, as he explained, "take part in the great anti-Communist crusade" but was later disillusioned by the Vietnam War.
 Blum became involved in anti–Vietnam War activism and was pressured to resign his government post in 1967.
 By then he had already taken part in anti-war protests and become a founder and editor of the Washington Free Press, an alternative bi-weekly newspaper.